Causal Inference on Networks under Continuous Treatment Interference: Introduction

 \section{Introduction}

-Policies often involve interventions that spillover across units and generate indirect effects.
-These effects, which occur when an agent's treatments indirectly affect other agents' outcomes through different types of interference, are pervasive in many economic and social contexts \citep{Cox:1958}.
-Understanding the mechanism of interference is therefore crucial for the optimal design of an intervention, because it allows to leverage or reduce spillover effects and improve the overall policy effectiveness \citep{Moffitt2001}.
-This is, for example, the case when contrasting criminal involvement \citep{Glaeser1996}, improving immigrants' access to labor market \citep{Beaman2012}, providing financial education \citep{Bursztyn2014, Cai2015}, and designing health programs \citep{Miguel2004}, managerial incentive systems \citep{Bandiera2009}, or retirement plans \citep{Duflo2003}.\footnote{Or also, encouraging schooling attendance \citep{Lalive2009} and responding to trade restrictions \citep{Giordani2016}.}
+Policy interventions may spill over across units and generate indirect effects.
+These effects stem from interference, which occurs when an agent's treatment indirectly affects other agents' outcomes (\citealp{Cox:1958}), and they are pervasive in many economic and social contexts.
+Understanding the mechanism of interference is therefore crucial for the optimal design of an intervention, because it allows policy-makers to leverage or reduce spillover effects and improve the overall policy effectiveness (\citealp{Moffitt2001}).\footnote{This is the case, for example, when contrasting criminal involvement (\citealp{Glaeser1996}), improving immigrants' access to labor market (\citealp{Beaman2012}), providing financial education (\citealp{Bursztyn2014, Cai2015}), designing health programs (\citealp{Miguel2004}), providing managerial incentive systems (\citealp{Bandiera2009}) or retirement plans (\citealp{Duflo2003}), encouraging schooling attendance (\citealp{Lalive2009}), and responding to trade restrictions (\citealp{Giordani2016}).}